rust-lang/book/nostarch/chapter20.md

 Rust provides is multiple *producer*, single *consumer*.
 This means we can’t just clone the consuming end of the channel to fix this code.
-We also don’t want to send a message multiple times to multiple consumers; we want one list of messages with multiple workers such that each message gets processed once.
+We also don’t want to send a message multiple times to multiple consumers; we want one list of messages with multiple `Worker` instances such that each message gets processed once.

 Additionally, taking a job off the channel queue involves mutating the `receiver`, so the threads need a safe way to share and modify `receiver`;